Media Exec Ynon Kreiz Named CEO of Mattel

 Kreiz joined Mattel’s board of directors in June 2017.
 As previously announced, he also will become chairman of the board, effective upon his election at the annual shareholders meeting May 17.

-Mr. Kreiz is the former chairman and CEO of Maker Studios, acquired by Disney in 2014.
-He previously served as Chairman and CEO of Endemol Group, one of the world’s largest independent television production companies, with local operations in more than 30 countries.
-Prior to that, Mr. Kreiz was a General Partner at venture capital firm Balderton Capital (formerly Benchmark Capital Europe), one of the leading early stage investors in Europe.
+Kreiz is the former chairman and CEO of Maker Studios, acquired by Disney in 2014.
+He previously served as chairman and CEO of Endemol Group, one of the world’s largest independent TV production companies, and before that was a general partner at venture-capital firm Balderton Capital (formerly Benchmark Capital Europe).

 More to come